Logo Design For A Growing Business

 The Project

-Rather than just relying on their own opinions, CS Physiotherapy sent the two logos to a selection of trusted clients and sought their feedback – the overwhelming consensus was the butterfly logo which was then selected by CS Physiotherapy.
+Rather than just relying on their own opinions, CS Physiotherapy sent the two logos to a selection of trusted clients and sought their feedback.
+The overwhelming consensus was the butterfly logo, which was then selected by CS Physiotherapy.

-The colour chosen were actually from the brain and spinal cord tree concept, but CS Physiotherapy felt the core green colour was not only modern but also strong and natural, with the other highlight colours adding a little vibrancy to the green.
+The colours chosen were actually from the brain and spinal cord tree concept, but CS Physiotherapy felt the core green colour was not only modern but also strong and natural, with the other highlight colours adding a little vibrancy to the green.